9 Sun Safety Tips for Your Skin

-In fact, sun exposure causes many of the skin changes that we think of as a normal part of aging.
-Over time, the sun's ultraviolet (UV) light damages the fibers in the skin called elastin.
-When these fibers break down, the skin begins to sag, stretch, and lose its ability to go back into place.
-The skin also bruises and tears more easily -- taking longer to heal.
-So while sun damage to the skin may not be apparent when you're young, it will definitely show later in life.
+Over time, the sun's ultraviolet (UV) light harms fibers in the skin called elastin.
+When these fibers break down, the skin begins to sag and stretch.
+It also bruises and tears more easily, taking longer to heal.

-- Wear wide-brimmed hats, long sleeved shirts, and pants
+- Wear wide-brimmed hats, and long-sleeved shirts and pants.

-- Perform skin self-exams regularly to become familiar with existing growths and to notice any changes or new growths
+- Check your skin regularly so you know what's normal for you and to notice any changes or new growths.